Azure/iot-hub-device-update/SUPPORT.md

 feature request as a new Issue.

 ## How to contribute to the project
-We encourage the community to submit a Pull Request and add adu-client as the approver.
+We encourage the community to create your own user branch, submit a Pull Request and add adu-client as the approver.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for Device Update for IoT Hub is limited to the resources listed above.